joelbarton-io/JS225/studyGuide/pfa.md

 # Partial Function Application

-Partial function application is a technique that involves producing a new function by pre-filling some of the arguments of the original function.
+- a technique that involves producing a new function by applying some of the arguments of the original function.

 ## Core Principles